AdamWhittingham/tableware/README.md

 # Tableware

-Tableware is a tiny gem for making it slightly easier to define data in an ASCII table.
+Tableware is a tiny gem for making it easier to define data in an text table.
+Table rows are parsed into either arrays or hashes.

 For example, writing: